Beware the Article V Convention – No Quick-Fix

 Consider the following: A convention could write its own rules and do what it wants.
-A convention could set its own agenda, possibly influenced by powerful interest groups and/or corporations.
+A convention could set its own agenda, possibly influenced by powerful interest groups and corporations.
 A convention could choose a new ratification process completely void of constitutional oversight.
 Once it starts, no other body, not even the courts, has clear authority over the convention.
 Finally, who do you think would represent your state in this convention?
 Do you trust them?

 The stakes are way too high to risk exposing our Constitution and freedoms to the interests of greedy corporations, hungry banks, and special interests.
 The stakes are way too high to risk exposing unalienable rights to further restrictions by those who seek more power.
 And the stakes are way too high to allow those who have put us here in the first place to be the ones who hold such a convention.

-Imagine private ownership of firearms completely outlawed.
+Imagine private ownership of firearms being completely outlawed.
 Imagine speech in opposition to the government being illegal.
 Imagine religion or certain types of healthcare being restricted or forced upon you.
 Imagine a greater degree of forced redistribution of wealth.
-Imagine forced participation in a party of government’s choosing or worse, the complete elimination of opposing parties.
+Imagine forced participation in a party of the government’s choosing or, worse, the complete elimination of opposing parties.
 Any of these things (or even worse) could all be presented with a simple Article V Convention, and there would be no legal or Constitutional way for the people to stop it or reverse what came out of it.

-- Does the Congress or the administration follow the Constitution now?
+- Does the congress or the administration follow the Constitution now?

 - If changes were made for the better, why would they follow that?
 Especially when it takes less to get a vote to balance a budget — a simple majority vs. two-thirds?